 For all years up to 2002 emissions of CO_2 from gas combustion offshore are calculated by Statistics Norway on the basis of activity data reported by the oil companies to NPD (the Norwegian Petroleum Directorate) and the Climate and Pollution Agency and appropriate emission factors.
-For 2003-2005 the data used in the inventory are emissions reported directly by the field operators.
+For 2003 and later, the data used in the inventory are emissions reported directly by the field operators.
 The latter are obliged to report these and other emissions annually to NPD and the Climate and Pollution Agency.

-The CO_2 emission factor used for all years leading up to 1998, and for all fields except one, is an average (standard) factor based upon a survey carried out in the early 1990s (The Norwegian oil industry association 1993, 1994).
+The CO2 emission factor used for all years up to 1998, and for all fields except one, is an average (standard) factor based upon a survey carried out in the early 1990s (The Norwegian oil industry association 1993, 1994).
 From 1999 onwards, the emission factors employed increasingly reflect field specific conditions as individual emission factors have been reported directly from the fields.
-Appendix B displays the time series of such emission factors, expressed as averages.
+The measurement frequency varies among the installations.
+An increasing number uses continuous gas chromatography analysis.
+Table B5 in Appendix B displays the time series of such emission factors, expressed as averages.